ds828/py-telegram-bot-client/README.md

 		pass

 ### function
-good way to register one callback on multi routers
+a good way to register one callback on multi routers

 	def on_message(bot, message):
 	    pass